What Is Medicare Part A Coverage?

 The Medicare plans represented are PDP, HMO, PPO or PFFS plans with a Medicare contract.
 Enrollment in plans depends on contract renewal.
 Enrollment in a plan may be limited to certain times of the year unless you qualify for a special period or you are in your Medicare Initial Election Period.
 Deductibles, copay and coinsurance may apply

+We do not offer every plan available in your area.
 Currently we represent 193 organizations which offer 4624 products in your area.
-You can always contact Welcome to Medicare | Medicare , 1-800- MEDICARE, or your local State Health Insurance Program (SHIP) for help with plan choices.
+Please contact Medicare.gov, 1-800- MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options.

 Medicare Facts and Enrollment Periods